pooja-kabra/ackermann_controller/README.md

 # To Do
 1) Add the new methods in forwardkinematics to UML
-2) Do visual inspections
-3) Ensure code follows google style guide
-4) Do cpplint and cppcheck
+2) Fix cpp lint and check and Doxygen comments for unit test files
-5) Generate documentations
+3) Generate documentations
-6) inspect unit tests
-7) update readme
+4) update readme
-8) finsh task 1.25 in product backlog